 Harvey, a Delta blues-rocker, co-wrote "Delta Dawn" with Larry Collins, one-half of the famed Collins Kids rockabilly duo with his sister Lorrie.
 Producer Billy Sherrill picked the song for Tucker's Columbia Records debut album after he saw Midler perform it on The Tonight Show.

 Just like listeners later marveled at LeAnn Rimes effectively singing "Blue" despite being too young to feel its lyrics, there was a novelty to a 13-year-old Texas native tackling a mature song.
 In it, she becomes the voice of a 41-year-old Southern belle from Brownsville who's longing for the "mysterious dark-haired man" of low degree.
 Aside from that wisdom beyond its years appeal, it carried on a long country music tradition of fans flocking to talented kids, from the youngest members of the earliest family singing groups to viral sensation Mason Ramsey.

 Read More: The 10 Best Tanya Tucker Songs, Ranked

 Over time, producers improved at making the most of Tucker's throaty vocal style.
-Slight improvements can be heard on her first number one single, 1973's "What's Your Mama's Name," and future additions to her biggest hits.
-Still, her debut top ten outing jump-started an ongoing career towards its eventual peak.
+Slight improvements can be heard on her first number-one single, 1973's "What's Your Mama's Name," and future additions to her biggest hits.
+Still, her debut top ten jump-started an ongoing career towards its eventual peak.